cabforum/smime/SBR.md

 h. `authorityKeyIdentifier` (SHALL be present)

    This extension SHALL be present and SHALL NOT be marked critical.
 It SHALL contain a `keyIdentifier` field and it SHALL NOT contain a `authorityCertIssuer` or `authorityCertSerialNumber` field.

+i. `subjectKeyIdentifier` (SHALL be present)

+   This extension SHALL be present and SHALL NOT be marked critical.
+It SHALL contain a value that is included in the `keyIdentifier` field of the `authorityKeyIdentifier` extension in Certificates issued by the Subordinate CA.

 #### 7.1.2.3 Subscriber certificates